leiyangleon/FSH/README.md

 Additional Python packages: NumPy, SciPy, SimPy, json, pillow, OsGeo/GDAL, simplekml, mpmath

-Note: This software was originally developed and tested on a Windows machine.
-Python code should be runnable from a Linux operating system.
-However, it was indeed tested on Macintosh computers running various OS X (e.g. 10.9, 10.10, 10.11).
-If help with setting up on Linux is needed please contact the developers and it can be put on the list of future improvements.
+***Note: This software was originally developed and tested on a Windows machine.
+Python code was tested on Macintosh computers running various OS X (e.g. 10.9-10.14) as well as Linux operating system.***

 - For Mac users: it is strongly recommended to use MacPorts (https://www.macports.org/) to install Python along with the above Python modules, since it is very easy (no more then 3 command lines for each module) and organized.